-Well, while visiting Puerto Ayora I was offered a very good last minute deal to go on a cruise.
+Why?
+Well, while visiting Puerto Ayora I was offered a very good last-minute deal to go on a cruise.
 Something I couldn’t refuse.

-Puerto Ayora is the perfect city to get your Galapagos Last Minute Cruise, because there are many tour operators and it’s actually the main headquarter offices for most cruise ships.
-So there is always up to date information about which boats have last minute available places.
+Puerto Ayora is the perfect city to get your Galapagos last minute deals because there are many tour operators and it’s actually the main headquarter offices for most cruise ships.
+So there is always up to date information about which boats have last-minute available places.

 Last Minute Cruises to the Galapagos

-• Getting to Galapagos by yourself is quite easy.
+Getting to Galapagos by yourself is quite easy.
 You just need to get your airplane ticket online.
-My ticket from Guayaquil to Baltra and from Puerto Baquerizo Moreno to Guayaquil costed $337 USD.
-I bought my tickets 2 weeks in advance with LAN ECUADOR AIRLINE at http://www.lan.com/.
+My ticket from Guayaquil to Baltra and from Puerto Baquerizo Moreno to Guayaquil cost $337 USD.
+I bought my tickets 2 weeks in advance with LAN ECUADOR AIRLINE.

-• Give yourself a few days to wait for the perfect time to get a last minute ticket.
+Give yourself a few days to wait for the perfect time to get a last-minute deal.
 This way you have more time and more cruises to choose from.
 You might wait a couple of days before the cruise starts.
 If you’re short on time, and the agency salesman becomes aware of that, your next day ticket will definitely be more expensive.

-• Choose an itinerary that includes islands you would need to buy a day trip anyway.
+Choose an itinerary that includes islands you would need to buy a day trip anyway.
 They cost from $80 to $160 USD per person.
 This way you save money.
-For example: a day trip to Bartolomé Island costs $180 USD, South Plaza Islands $80 USD and Santa Fé Island $90 USD.
-My point here is that, a 4 day cruise can cost as low as $550 with accommodation and food included.
-Much better option.
+For example, a day trip to Bartolomé Island costs $180 USD, South Plaza Islands $80 USD and Santa Fé Island $90 USD.
+My point here is that a 4-day cruise can cost as low as $550 with accommodation and food included.
+A much better option.

-• Never rush to buy anything.
+Never rush to buy anything.
 Galapagos salesmen’s techniques are ferocious and you’ll be pushed to buy buy buy!
 Never buy without asking around.
 I asked for information in at least 4 different offices and realized that prices were different even for the same boat.
 One was actually twice more expensive than the others.
-One of the guys that was traveling on the same boat also got a last minute ticket, but he paid doubled than me.
+One of the guys that were traveling on the same boat also got a last-minute ticket, but he paid doubled than me.

 Useful to know before traveling

-• Prices vary.
-I paid $550 USD for a 4 day cruise on board of the first-class Estrella del Mar Yacht (all included except snorkeling gear and wet suit).
+Prices vary.
+I paid $550 USD for a 4-day cruise on board of the first-class Estrella del Mar Yacht (all included except snorkeling gear and wet suit).
 Someone on my boat paid $1100 USD buying last minute in Puerto Ayora.
-Other on my boat paid $3000 USD booked back in Germany.
+Others on my boat paid $3000 USD booked back in Germany.
 An Italian guy I met at the border of Ecuador / Peru paid $600 USD for the same trip on the same boat.
 Other mid-range and low priced cruises are cheaper, yet the quality is also much lower.
-I advise you to get high-end yachts, luxury or first class boats.
+I advise you to get high-end yachts, luxury or first-class boats.

-• You can eat at local restaurants as cheap as $4 USD per person – soup + main dish + juice.
+You can eat at local restaurants cheaply around $4 USD per person – soup + main dish + juice.

-I bought a last minute 4 day Galapagos Islands cruise departing from Puerto Ayora.
+I bought a last-minute 4-day Galapagos cruise departing from Puerto Ayora.
 The trip itself was amazing and I’m happy I did spend some money to make this trip.
 I now write day-by-day detailed information about my trip.

 Day 1 – Galapagos Islands Cruise